neurobionics/opensourceleg/README.md

 An open-source SDK for developing and testing algorithms on commonly used robotic hardware.
 Originally developed for the [Open-Source Leg](https://www.opensourceleg.org/) project, this library provides a comprehensive framework for interfacing with various actuators and sensors in robotic systems.
 While initially designed for prosthetic leg applications, the `opensourceleg` library's modular architecture makes it versatile for use with any robotic platform utilizing similar components.

-> We are currently testing the new version of the library (main branch), and the PyPI release will be updated soon.
-If you are looking for the source behind the existing PyPI release, please refer to the [legacy branch](https://github.com/neurobionics/opensourceleg/tree/legacy).

 <img src="https://raw.githubusercontent.com/neurobionics/opensourceleg/refs/heads/main/assets/images/banner.gif" width="800" title="Open-Source Leg">

 ## 🎯 Key Features